KozorovitskiyLaboratory/crossbill/README.md

 # Installation

+OS dependence: Windows
+(this dependence is due to the DAQ and stage drivers used in the current project)

 #### Installation Pre-requisite
 Install Instacal (from Measurement Computing) and MCL (MadCityLabs) drivers.
 This is not required for installation of *crossbill*, but is required when trying to run the GUI.